larsjanssen-valcon/MLOps-GitHubActions-Valcon/README.md

 ## Exercise 1: Setup New Project in Azure DevOps

-In this exercise you will set up a project in DevOps and import a repository that we have build for you.
+In this exercise you will set up a project in DevOps and import a repository that we have built for you.

 Duration: 20 minutes